What is the Recreational Program?

 U14 — (8v8) Two 30 minute halves; (11v11) Two 40 minute halves

 U19 — (8v8) Two 30 minute halves; (11v11) Two 40 minute halves

 How are teams formed?

 We attempt to form teams based upon neighborhood or school.
-In older age divisions (U14 and above), teams may be city-wide, combined and coed based upon the number of registered players.
-Younger divisions are gender specific, but certain age divisions are combined (U7 playing with U8, and U9 playing with U10, for example), and every effort is made to balance the ages of the combined teams.
+In older age divisions (U14 and above), coed teams may be city-wide and combined based upon the number of registered players.
+Younger divisions are gender specific, but certain age divisions are combined (U9 playing with U10, for example), and every effort is made to balance the ages of the combined teams.